We are what we speak

 Over a year ago I wrote a post for this blog about the spread of English as the global lingua franca.
 It seems to me to be clear that whatever may be the shifts in geopolitical power over the coming century, linguistically English will sweep all before it – it is already making inroads even in China.
 So do we still need to learn anything else?
 The answer is yes, because we need to understand the culture and personality of those nations with whom we are in contact, even where we can adequately communicate with them in English.
 And as a country, we need to have the capacity for that understanding beyond the three or four most widely spoken languages in the world.
 That is why I am alarmed when I hear occasionally that we cannot afford to have university departments in Ireland that specialise in certain minority languages.
 That is a dangerous approach – the linguistic arrogance in the world of English speakers can be a source of tension and conflict.
 While we should certainly present ourselves as an English-speaking country (because of the advantages this brings in global trade), we should also make every effort to have centres of excellence, particularly in our universities, that provide us with some knowledge of other cultures and traditions.

-For my own part, I think I am going to learn Polish, which is in any case the language of my ancestors.Explore posts in the same categories: culture, society, university comment below, or link to this permanent URL from your own site.
+For my own part, I think I am going to learn Polish, which is in any case the language of my ancestors.culture, society, university comment below, or link to this permanent URL from your own site.